tailhook/procboss/doc/bossrc.rst

 By default you specify exact process names as specified in configuration file.
 All process control commands support following options:

 -a -A    match (no match) command arguments

 -b -B    match (no match) executable path

 -p -P    match (no match) pid of running processes

 -n -N    match (no match) configured process name (on by default)

+-t,-T    match (no match) process tags (on by default)

 -e -E    match by fnmatch pattern (exact match)

 Bossrun Global Commands
 -----------------------